ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 }
 ```

+#### Learning rate scheduler

-We can also set up a scheduler for the learning rate, which can update the value of the learning rate after a number of epochs specified by the `step_size` parameter, by multiplying it by a factor `gamma`.
+We can also set up a scheduler for the learning rate.
+This updates the value of the learning rate after a certain
+number of epochs specified by the `step_size` parameter by multiplying the initial learning rate by a factor `gamma`.

-In this example after `128` training epochs the learning rate is multiplied by a factor `0.1`.
+In this example, the learning rate is multiplied by `0.1` after `128` training epochs.
-Note that scheduling has different effects depending on the optimizer.
-For example for an adaptive optimizer like ADAM the learning rate is automatically adjusted during training, depending on the values of the loss gradients with respect to the network weights.
-Therefore, the learning scheduler could not be effective in this case.
-On the other hand, for optimizer where the learning rate is fixed, rescheduling its value after some training epochs could help to converge faster towards a minimum of the loss landscape.
 ```commandline
 {
     "lr_scheduler": {